org-arl/unetsockets/js/README.md

 The API documentation of the latest version of unet.js is published at [https://github.com/org-arl/unet-contrib/tree/master/unetsocket/js/docs](https://github.com/org-arl/unet-contrib/tree/master/unetsocket/js/docs)

+## Versions

+### unetjs v4.0.0

+unetjs v4.0.0 picks up the breaking change in fjage.js v2.0.0.
+It enables automatic registration of subscriptions with the master container using `WANTS_MESSAGES_FOR` action.
+This is done everytime a fjage.js client subscribes to a topic.
+A change in fjåge to support a non-aggregating `WebSocketConnector` enabled this performance in fjage.js.
+So **unetjs v4.0.0 is only compatible with fjage.js v2.0.0 and above**.

 ## Usage

 ### Pre-defined Messages and Services